Transround/NativerSDK/README.md

 <h1>1.&nbsp;&nbsp; Glossary:</h1>

 <p><b>Host Application</b>: Is the original Application of a developer.
-The [Demo App Localization] (https://github.com/Transround/LocalizationDemoDev) is an example of a host application.
+The App Localization Demo (https://github.com/Transround/LocalizationDemoDev) is an example of a host application.
 By adding the Nativer SDK to it, becomes NLE (Nativer Localization Enabled) Application</p>

 <p><b>NLE Application</b>: Stands for Nativer Localization Enabled Application.
 This is an original Application of a developer, in which the Nativer SDK has been embedded.</p>